 - Exams.
-Eighty percent (80%) of your grade will be based on three, one-hour, in-class exams, scheduled approximately every five (5) weeks throughout the course (see course schedule below).
-The third exam will not be comprehensive but will be given during finals week. - Quizzes and Homework.
-Twenty percent (20%) of your grade will be based on approximately 10 quizzes and take-home assignments.
-Approximately 15-20 quizzes, one or two per class session, will be assigned and graded, but usually only one quiz per week-- selected at random--will be recorded as part of your grade, totaling ~10 graded quizzes and take-home assignments.
-For most in-class quizzes, the class will be divided into groups of four or five students each to discuss the quiz questions.
+Four equally-weighted, one-hour, in-class exams will be given.
+The fourth exam will not be comprehensive but will be given during finals week.
+Eighty percent (80%) of your grade will be based on either three (3 x 26.7%) or four (4 x 20%) of these exams depending on your attendance (see below). - Quizzes and Homework.
+Twenty percent (20%) of your grade will be based on quizzes and take-home assignments.
+Approximately 15 quizzes and/or assignments (about one per week), will be assigned and graded.
+A subset of these--approximately 10 selected at random--will be recorded as part of your grade, totaling ~10 graded quizzes and take-home assignments.
+For most in-class quizzes, the class will be divided into groups of four or five students each to discuss and answer the quiz questions.
+The group will then turn in one copy of the quiz for grading and all group members will receive the same grade for that quiz.